canonical/k8s-snap/docs/src/snap/explanation/refresh-certs.md

 A certificate refresh in {{product}} refers to the process of renewing or rotating certificates before they expire.
 Kubernetes certificates have a specific validity period, after which they expire and are no longer considered valid.
-If an expired certificate is used, it can lead to failures in communication between cluster components, potentially disrupting the entire cluster functionality.
+Expired certificates lead to failures in communication between cluster components, potentially disrupting the entire cluster functionality.

-Certificate refreshes ensure that the certificates in use are always valid and secure, preventing unauthorized access or communication failures due to expired certificates.
+Regular certificate refreshes ensure that the certificates in use are valid and secure, preventing unauthorized access or communication failures.

-## Why Refreshing Certificates Is Important
+## Importance of Certificate Refreshes

 ### Maintaining Cluster Security

-Certificates play a critical role in securing Kubernetes clusters by ensuring that communication between components are encrypted and authenticated.
-When a certificate expires, if not promptly renewed, it can leave the cluster vulnerable to security risks.
-An expired certificate may not be able to establish secure communication, potentially exposing the cluster to unauthorized access.

-Regular certificate refreshes mitigate this risk by ensuring that only valid certificates are used, maintaining the security of the cluster.
+Certificates are crucial for securing Kubernetes clusters, ensuring encrypted and authenticated communication between components.
+If a certificate expires and isn't promptly renewed, it can leave the cluster vulnerable to security risks, potentially exposing it to unauthorized access.
+Regular certificate refreshes prevent this by ensuring only valid certificates are used, maintaining the cluster's security.

 ### Preventing Downtime

-As previously mentioned, Kubernetes relies on certificates for internal communication between components.
-If these certificates expire and are not renewed, critical components like kubelet, API server, or the datastore may fail to communicate, leading to operational issues such as cluster downtime or disruptions to specific workloads.

-Proactively refreshing certificates before they expire ensures that Kubernetes maintains continuous and uninterrupted operation of the cluster its workloads.
+Kubernetes relies on certificates for internal communication between critical components, such as the kubelet, API server, and datastore.
+Expired certificates can hinder this communication, leading to potential downtime and workload disruptions.
+Proactively refreshing certificates before they expire helps maintain uninterrupted cluster operations.

 ### Security Compliance

 Security standards, such as [CIS][], often require the regular rotation of credentials, including certificates.
-Periodically renewing Kubernetes certificates not only aligns with best practices for security and organizational policies but also ensures that the cluster meets security standards and compliance requirements.
+Periodically renewing Kubernetes certificates ensures that the cluster meets security standards and compliance requirements.

 <!-- LINKS -->